FoxSecIntel/DNS-analysis/README.md

 This repository will provide a bunch of scripts to make life easier when dealing with DNS at work !

-domain-info.sh - Find quickly Information about a domain
+domain-info.sh - Find quickly Information about a domain<br>
 $ ./domain-info.sh example.com

-domain-analysis.sh - Cycle through a list of A records, with custom domain's to see what resolves
+domain-analysis.sh - Cycle through a list of A records, with custom domain's to see what resolves<br>
 $ ./domain-lookup.sh example.com